RatWoW/ratwow.github.io/index.md

 The important field here is "CreatureDisplayId".
 It directly translates to an existing NPC model The easiest way to get a specific model's ID is to find them in game

 i.
-Click on an NPC, and use the command ```.npc info.``` This will list everything about them, including displayid
+Click on an NPC, and use the command ```.npc info```.
+This will list everything about them, including displayid

 ii.
 Click "Add New Row" to add the displayid to your template